The collection of 28 most beautiful places in Spain and the best cities in Spain worth visiting

 The Old City of Salamanca is also a World Heritage Site.

-Salamanca is home to the Salamanca University (one of the oldest European universities), the Baroque-style Plaza Mayor, historical Casa da las Conchas built in Gothic and Renaissance-style with some Mudejar elements, fantastic Museo Art Nouveau y Deco, glorious Old Cathedral and New Cathedral, and elegant Roman Bridge.
+Salamanca is home to the Salamanca University (one of the oldest European universities), the Baroque-style Plaza Mayor, the historical Casa da las Conchas built in Gothic and Renaissance-style with some Mudejar elements, the fantastic Museo Art Nouveau y Deco, glorious Old Cathedral and New Cathedral, and elegant Roman Bridge.

 Amazing Toledo was the capital of Spain, before Madrid.

 The old city of Toledo is renowned for its beauty.
 Toledo is a World Heritage City in Spain.

 Christians, Muslims, and Jews lived peacefully in Toledo for centuries.
 They left an outstanding architectural heritage of over 100 historic monuments: churches, mosques, synagogues, and palaces in Toledo.